parthnaik13/naive-bayes-tweet-classification/README.md

-# Naive Bayes approach to classify tweets into north american cities
+# Naive Bayes approach to classify tweets to north american cities

 Naive Bayes Model of predicting the city given the tweet:
 1. We parse the training data to get the tweets and corresponding labels.